sweattep/ancient_quotes/README.md

 >prayer prohibits immorality

+>What would my Lord care for you if not for your supplication

 >And among them are those who listen to you.
 But can you cause the deaf to hear, although they will not use reason?

 >And he threw down the tablets and seized his brother by [the hair of] his head, pulling him toward him.